 When you sold the policy, we’d expect you to have clearly highlighted any significant exclusions or unusual terms, for example, those relating to:

 - claims for sickness caused by a pre-existing medical condition

 - unemployment claims for consumers who are self-employed or have a different employment status

 - what the consumer might get back if they cancelled a single-premium policy early, and

 - any mis-match between the term of the policy and the loan.

-If you didn’t clearly explain or highlight the significant exlusions or limitations, we’ll consider whether this affected the consumer’s decision to take out the policy.
-That is, would the consumer have chosen to take out the policy if it had been properly explained to them.
+If you didn’t clearly explain or highlight the significant exclusions or limitations, we’ll consider whether this affected the consumer’s decision to take out the policy.
+That is, would the consumer have chosen to take out the policy if it had been properly explained to them?

 Many PPI policies we see contain exclusions or limitations to the unemployment cover provided to: